kriten-io/kriten-docs/kriten_rbac.md

     ```
     Where "provider"="local" is only support option in current release of Community Edition of Kriten and means only locally stored users are supported.

-* Roles - Role defines resource type (supported types are 'runners', 'tasks', 'jobs', 'users', 'roles', 'role_binding') and array of resources of that type and permission: "read" or "write", where "read" allows only to read, and "write" allows everything, including modifications and deletions.
+* Roles - Role defines resource type (supported types are 'runners', 'tasks', 'jobs', 'users', 'roles', 'role_bindings') and array of resources of that type and permission: "read" or "write", where "read" allows only to read, and "write" allows everything, including modifications and deletions.

     Example of creating Role (body of request):